Scherzkeks/Blood-Glucose-Prediction/README.md

 ### Disclaimer

 We hereby confirm, that no form of AI has been used for the creation, writing and correction of either the code or of the report.
+With the exception of translation with deepl.